 5. Dim the lights to see it all glow!
-You can note that in real life Earth's orbit is an ellipse (oval), not an exact circle.
+Party Fun Fact In real life Earth's orbit is an ellipse (oval), not an exact circle.

 - ★ "This is Earth's orbit.
 Why do we have 1/4 of it in each color?"
 (Discuss.
-It's the 4 seasons!
-Show the kids the glow sticks going counterclockwise: green spring, red summer, yellow autumn and blue winter.) - ★ "What do you call that distance across a circle?"
-(Discuss.
-It's the diameter.) - ★ "What do you call the whole distance around the orbit?"
-(Discuss.
-It's the circumference of the circle.) - ★ "If Earth is 93 million miles from the Sun (the center of this circle), how far across is its whole orbit?"
-(Answer: twice as far, or 186 million miles.)
+It shows the 4 seasons!
+Show the kids the glow sticks going counterclockwise: green spring, red summer, yellow autumn and blue winter.) - ★ "The distance across the circle is called the diameter.
+And the distance around the circle is called the circumference."